DarkAssassin23/IP_Validation/README.md

 - There are two versions of the program, which function exactly the same.
   The first is a basic one for normal users.
-The second is for slightly more advanced users and utilizes comand line arguments
+The second is for slightly more advanced users and utilizes command line arguments

 - This program requires python version 3 to run